thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 };
 ```

 As you can see, a migration file exports two functions—`up()` and `down()`.
-The `up()` function returns instructions to the Knex migration system on how to migrate the database forward while the `down()` function returns instructions on how to migrate the database backward.
+The `up()` function returns instructions to the Knex migration system on how to migrate the database forward.
+And the `down()` function returns instructions on how to migrate the database backward.

-When the database is migrated forward, the following SQL command is executed in a database.
+When the database is migrated forward, the `up()` function is translated into the following SQL command.

 ```sql
 CREATE TABLE artists (